evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusiveplus/_index.md

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is an optional driver assist system to help drivers avoid or mitigate frontal collisions.

-The Hongqi E-HS9 Exclusive+ has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a a standard system.
+The Hongqi E-HS9 Exclusive+ has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is an optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.